Wednesfield: Governance

 Following the Local Government Act 1894, the rump of the parish (minus Wednesfield Heath and part of what became Short Heath Urban District) became an urban district within the administrative county of Staffordshire.

-With the exception of a loss of 24 acres (with a census population of 224) to the County Borough of Wolverhampton in 1933, the Urban District remained intact until 1966, when due to the provisions of the Local Government Act 1958, most of the Wednesfield Urban District was merged into Wolverhampton County Borough, though some parts were incorporated into Walsall County Borough and others into Cannock Rural District, now part of South Staffordshire district.
+With the exception of a loss of 24 acres (with a census population of 224) to the County Borough of Wolverhampton in 1933, the Urban District remained intact until 1 April 1966; this is when most of the Wednesfield Urban District was merged into Wolverhampton County Borough, due to the provisions of the Local Government Act 1958.
+However, some parts were incorporated into Walsall County Borough and others into Cannock Rural District, now part of South Staffordshire district.

+The parish was also abolished on 1 April 1966 and merged with Wolverhampton, Essington and Walsall.
+In 1961 the parish had a population of 33,048.

 In the early 1950s, when Wednesfield was still independent from its larger neighbour, Wolverhampton council developed two overspill estates – Ashmore Park and Long Knowle – in Wednesfield to rehouse families from slums in the town.

 For electoral purposes, Wednesfield is represented by the wards of Wednesfield North, Wednesfield South and Fallings Park, which together make up the Wednesfield and Fallings Park LANA (Local Area and Neighbourhood Arrangements).

-It is part of the Wolverhampton North East constituency and is represented in the House of Commons by Jane Stevenson (a member of the Conservative Party) following her election on 12 December 2019.
+It is part of the Wolverhampton North East constituency; Sureena Brackenridge, a member of the Labour Party, became the MP following the 2024 general election.